tensorflow/docs/site/en/deploy/index.md

 you build a complete ML pipeline.

-TFX pipelines can be deployed to on-premises infrastructure, or a hybrid of on-prem and cloud, a pure cloud deployment on the Google Cloud Platform.
-Your models can be deployed to be served online, or included in a mobile app, or both.
-You can run TFX on Flink or Spark cluster to distribute processing across your resources, and take advantage of Kubernetes for task management.
+TFX pipelines can be deployed to on-premises infrastructure, or a hybrid of on-prem and cloud, or a pure cloud deployment on the <a href='https://cloud.google.com/products/ai/' target='_blank'>Google Cloud Platform</a>.
+Your models can be deployed to be served online, or in a mobile app, or in a JavaScript app, or all of the above.

-With a TFX pipeline you can continuously retrain and update your models, manage versioning and life cycle, monitor performance and validate new data, and perform A/B testing.
+With a TFX pipeline you can continuously retrain and update your models, and manage your model versioning and life cycle.
+TFX gives you the tools to validate and transform new data, monitor model performance, perform A/B testing, serve your trained models, and more.
 With TFX, your models are ready for production.

 ## TensorFlow.js